Contextflo Blog

 Read-only is step one.
 Not the whole solution.

-The six things you need
+The seven things you need

 1. Read-only connection to a replica.
 Never point AI queries at your production primary.
 Use a read replica.
 Even read-only queries can cause lock contention and affect your app.